fhiso/basic-concepts/patterns.md

 An *atom* that is a parenthesized *regular expression* matches the same set of *strings* as its *regular expression* (the parentheses do not directly contribute to the *match*).

-An *atom* that is a *normal character* or *escaped character* matches any single-character string whose character is the character represented by the *normal character* or *escaped character*.
+An *atom* that is a *normal character* or *escaped character* matches any single-character string containing the character represented by the *normal character* or *escaped character*.

-An *atom* that is a *character class* matches any single-character *string* whose character is within the *character class*.
+An *atom* that is a *character class* matches any single-character *string* containing a character within the *character class*.

 #### Components that represent characters